What is fibreglass matting?

 Lloyds Approval

-Fibreglass roofing comes from processes developed in the marine industry and you might have noticed that some products are Lloyds Approved, in fact all of the Fibrelast resins, topcoats and fibreglass matting we supply is Lloyds Approved, but what does it mean and whats so special about it?
+Fibreglass roofing comes from processes developed in the marine industry and you might have noticed that some products are Lloyds Approved, in fact, all of the Fibrelast resins, topcoats and fibreglass matting we supply are Lloyds Approved, but what does it mean and what's so special about it?

 The Lloyd’s Register Group Limited is a technical and business services organisation owned by the Lloyd’s Register Foundation, a UK charity dedicated to research and education in science and engineering.
 The organisation which dates back to 1760 helps its clients (by validation, certification and accreditation) to ensure the quality construction, and operation, of critical infrastructure.